Here's where you should consider putting your money, from most to least important.

 3. Build up savings

 If you're not behind on your bills and have no credit card debt, you should devote one-third of your bonus to beefing up your savings.
 That starts with an emergency fund to protect yourself against life's unexpected costs.
-Dave Ramsey recommends having $1,000 set aside for emergencies.2 Once you have that, try building up three to six months' worth of expenses.
+At minimum, start by setting aside $1,000 for emergencies.
+Once you have that, try building up three to six months' worth of expenses.

 4. Invest in your future

 Have you maxed out your 401(k) or IRA for the year?
 If not, consider devoting one-third of your bonus to your retirement — especially if you're a bit behind on retirement savings.
-Experts recommend putting away 10 to 15 percent of your income each year for retirement.3 If you haven't met that goal, your bonus could be a great way to bridge the gap.
+Experts recommend putting away 15% of your income each year for retirement.1 If you haven't met that goal, your bonus could be a great way to bridge the gap.

 5. Treat yourself